Come Undone (film)

-Come Undone (Cosa voglio di più) is a 2010 film directed by Italian director Silvio Soldini.
+Come Undone (Cosa voglio di più) is a 2010 erotic drama film directed by Italian director Silvio Soldini.
 It tells a story of a woman named Anna who have passionate relationship with a man who are each in a relationship.

 Plot

 Anna (Alba Rohrwacher) works at an insurance company and is married to Alessio (Giuseppe Battiston) who wants to have a baby.
 She then happens to meet Domenico (Pierfrancesco Favino), headwaiter at a local restaurant who turned out to be a married man with two children.
 The two start a passionate relationship, but their personal lives get in the way.